Everything Jessica Simpson's Third Child Has to Look Forward To

 Older Siblings: Simpson and Johnson are already parents to daughter Maxwell Drew Johnson, 6, and Ace Knute Johnson, 5.
 So, their baby girl will have older siblings to look up to in the family, they'll also be able to look out for her as she gets older.

-Plus, she'll also have a lot of clothes to steal from her siblings in the upcoming years!
+Plus, Birdie will also have a lot of clothes to steal from her siblings in the upcoming years!

 Lavish Parties: When it comes to throwing parties, Simpson and Johnson love to go all out for their family and friends.
 Back in December, the couple threw an over-the-top festive bash to get into the holiday spirit.
 Simpson even dressed up in a reindeer onesie and posed alongside a snowman at the party!